 NOTE: They pay special attention to the wheels because the road conditions are so bad in areas.

 Driving in Jamaica requires all 6 senses... yes, the sixth sense is Intuition... you have to anticipate what others will do.

 Pot holes are a major hazard, so be alert.
 Animals can also be a problem, look out for Goats!
 Pedestrians will play chicken.
 Stick to main traffic routes as much as possible.
 The less travelled routes tend to get less attention for repairs.

 Use a GPS

 Roads are poorly marked, so use a navigation device or App but do not rely entirely on it.
-When in doubt, ask questions of locals but add a dose of skepticism... "just around the corner" is likely a bit further than that.
+When in doubt, ask questions of locals but add a dose of skepticism... "just around the corner" is likely much further than what you think it means.

 Cellular coverage is fairly extensive across the island, but can be spotty in the mountains.
-Download a copy of Google maps to your phone, for the region you'll be travelling.
+Download a copy of Google maps for the region you'll be travelling to your phone.
 This will allow you to continue using the GPS navigation with the downloaded map without relying on WiFi or cellular data coverage.
-Make sure to do this before you leave, while you have WiFi coverage.
+Make sure to do this before you leave, i.e. while you have WiFi coverage.
 Instructions for doing so is included on this page.

 Use the Buddy System